Moodle has two mechanisms for exporting and backing up course content.

 When making large or risky changes to your course, such as deleting a batch of files or making changes to the gradebook, you can back up the course just in case something goes wrong.

-To generate the backup, log into Moodle, go to the course. and click on the Gear Icon (top right of page) → Backup.
-The backup process will guide you through what information and which activities you want to backup.
+To generate the backup, log into Moodle, go to the course. and click on the More link (under the course title) → Course reuse.
+Then select Backup from the dropdown menu The backup process will guide you through what information and which activities you want to backup.

 You can select whether to back up student information or not in the second step labeled 2.
 Scheme settings.
 There will be two columns of checkboxes corresponding to each item in the Moodle course.
 The left column selects whether that item will be included in the backup.
 The right checkbox indicates whether student information for that activity will be included.
 If you want to archive any student assignment submissions, forum posts, etc., leave all the right side checkboxes selected.
 If you do not need any student information, deselect all the boxes with the control at the top of the right column.

 When the process completes, you will see a list of the backup files generated for this course and can download the file(s).
-If you want to download a file at a later time, clicking on Gear Icon (top right of page) → Restore will show a list of all the backup files for the course.
+If you want to download a file at a later time, clicking on More → Course reuse → Restore will show a list of all the backup files for the course.

 Transferring a Moodle course from Swarthmore to another institution